trecord/vue-workshop-demo/README.md

 1) "y" allow Vuetify to replace app.vue and helloworld.vue
 2) "y" use custom theme
 3) "n" use a la carte components
- "y" use babel/polyfilly
+4) "y" use babel/polyfilly
 ![Vue Setup: Vuetify](static/images/vue_setup_1.png)

-There are two dependencies that we'll be adding to the project: Babel, and Axios.
-Istall them with the following commands.
+There are two dependencies that we'll be adding to the project: Babel (which will allow us to use ES2015+ without worrying about browser support), and Axios (which we will use to connect to an API later).
+Install them with the following commands.

 ``` bash
 npm install --save @babel/polyfill